xdmushui/partner-center-sdk/develop/change-the-quantity-of-a-subscription.md

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the M365/D365 new commerce experience technical preview.

 License quantity can only be reduced within 72 hours of purchase or renewal of a subscription.
 Licenses added at midterm can also only be reduced within 72 hours, through customer support only.
-More information on license reduction for new commerce subscriptions can be found [here](https://docs.microsoft.com/en-us/partner-center/create-a-new-subscription?tabs=workspaces-view).

 ```http
 PATCH https://api.partnercenter.microsoft.com/v1/customers/<customer-tenant-id>/subscriptions/<subscription-id> HTTP/1.1